-Check out this gathering of some of the best in the business, and get your top tech advice from audio, technical directors, and worship leaders:
+Check out this gathering of some of the best in the business, and get your top tech advice from worship tech director positions in audio, technical directors, and worship leaders:

 Steve Dennis – Q: What’s the best part of your job?

 A: That there is a purpose behind what we do.
 I think that all of us who run sound dream of going on tour with a band.
 But what we do each week hopefully has a positive impact on people’s lives.
 It is so important to never forget that.
 It is extremely easy to get caught up in the technical aspect of what we do and lose sight of our ultimate goal, to facilitate worship and win people for Christ.